ztangent/ztangent.github.io/_pages/about.md

 social: true  # includes social icons at the bottom of the page
 ---

+I am an incoming assistant professor in the National University of Singapore's [Department of Computer Science](https://www.comp.nus.edu.sg/cs/), starting in August 2025.
+I am currently recruiting PhD students, post-doctoral researchers, and research assistants — see the [recruiting page](/recruiting) for details!

-I am a 6th year PhD student in the MIT [Probabilistic Computing Project](http://probcomp.csail.mit.edu/) and [Computational Cognitive Science lab](https://cocosci.mit.edu/), advised by [Vikash Mansinghka](http://probcomp.csail.mit.edu/principal-investigator/) and [Josh Tenenbaum](https://cocosci.mit.edu/josh).
+Previously, I completed my PhD in the the MIT [Probabilistic Computing Project](http://probcomp.csail.mit.edu/) and [Computational Cognitive Science lab](https://cocosci.mit.edu/), advised by [Vikash Mansinghka](http://probcomp.csail.mit.edu/principal-investigator/) and [Josh Tenenbaum](https://cocosci.mit.edu/josh).

 My research sits at the intersection of *Bayesian modeling*, *AI alignment*, and *cognitive science*, asking questions like:
 - How can we specify rich yet structured generative models of human reasoning, decision-making, and value formation?<sup>[1][ref_sips],[2][ref_brbtom],[3][ref_clips],[4][ref_namg],[5][ref_beyond]</sup>